Kazerun: Pishdadian dynasty

-Pishdadian dynasty are the first rulers of Iran land in myths.
+Pishdadian dynasty were the first rulers of Iran land in myths.
 In Fars-Nama, Ibn Balkhi considers Tahmuras, the Pishdadi king, to be the founder of the city of Kazerun.

 Historical period before Islam

 Achaemenid Empire

 Although there is not much information about the status of Kazerun during the Achaemenid Empire, but according to some writings, Kazerun was a small and sparsely populated area of the ancient city of Dindella (Persian: دیندلا), which was destroyed in the attack of Alexander the Great on Iran.
 In the following centuries, a city named Bishapur was built on the site of this ancient city.